Common Issues and Troubleshooting

 Problem: Docker container can’t see your data files.

-Solution: Mount volumes correctly:
+Solution: Mount volumes correctly so container paths resolve:

 # Mount current directory